(FT) How to Create an Offer

 Next steps in the process:

-Once you have requested approval of an offer, the HR Generalist will review the offer.
-If the offer is approved, the HR Generalist will extend the offer to the candidate.
+Once you have requested approval of an offer, the Talent Acquisition Advisor will review the offer.
+If the offer is approved, the Talent Acquisition Advisor will extend the offer to the candidate.
 The candidate will receive an email from ‘Humber College Talent Acquisition Team’ and they must follow the link in the offer email to login to review and respond to their offer within five business days.
 The manager will receive an email notification indicating whether the candidate has accepted or rejected the offer.

-If the offer is not approved by the HR Generalist, you will receive an email notification indicating why the offer was rejected.
-You are required to create the offer again with the required changes and request approval from the HR Generalist again.
+If the offer is not approved by the Talent Acquisition Advisor, you will receive an email notification indicating why the offer was rejected.
+You are required to create the offer again with the required changes and request approval from the Talent Acquisition Advisor again.

 Note: Only HR extends offers to candidates.
 Managers and Delegates do not extend offers.